PublishedJan 22, 2026UpdatedApr 21, 2026

 TLDR Scoreboard

-Our analysis revealed a significant performance gap between elite stealth browsers that provide deep hardware emulation and legacy providers that trigger obvious automation signals.
+Our analysis revealed a significant performance gap between elite scraping browsers that provide comprehensive environment masking and legacy or VM-based solutions that suffer from critical automation leaks.

 ProviderOverall ScorePassWarnFailCriticalComments